Carbs-Despite-Quarantine/client/README.md

-# Cards Against Quarantine Client
+# Carbs Despite Quarantine Client

-This is the official web client for [Cards Against Quarantine](https://github.com/Cards-Against-Quarantine/server).
+This is the official web client for [Carbs Despite Quarantine](https://github.com/Cards-Against-Quarantine/server).